How they work

 Through Time Credits, people are encouraged to get involved in their community.
 Anyone can volunteer and offer skills to organisations involved in the Time Credit Network.

-For every hour a person gives to their community, for example, helping children read in schools, companionship for older people, setting up a peer support group they earn one printed Time Credit.
+For every hour a person gives to their community, for example, helping children read in schools, companionship for older people, setting up a peer support group they could earn one printed Time Credit.
 They can spend it on an hour’s activity in other community organisations, in local businesses and at large venues such as St. Paul’s or the Tower of London.
 They can also share them with friends and family or use them to thank others in turn.

 Time Credits help to strengthen and build strong connected communities.
 It encourages volunteering across all age groups and enables people to give time to their communities in a wide range of ways.
 Time Credits create opportunities for communities to share assets and skills and work together in exciting ways.